sckott/cowsay/cran-comments.md

 ## Reverse dependencies

-Checked the 1 downstream dependency, and there were no problems.
+Checked the 3 downstream dependencies, and there were no problems.
+See the summary at <https://github.com/sckott/cowsay/blob/master/revdep/README.md>

 ---

-This version fixes use of a web API service.
+This version adds colors to the console output.

 Thanks!
 Scott Chamberlain